legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

 - Pricing Optimization: Elasticity modeling can determine ideal discount thresholds, recurring revenue effects, and sensitivity across regions and product categories.

-## VIII.
-Project Reflection

-This project provided an end-to-end analytical journey that transformed raw transactional and profile data into meaningful insights.
-Working across multiple tables such as customers, products, and sales events required careful data modeling, cleaning, normalization, and relationship mapping to ensure accuracy and consistency.
-Through visual exploration in Tableau, key business questions around customer behavior, product performance, revenue patterns, and pricing dynamics were answered with clarity and measurable context.
-Completing this project highlighted the importance of thoughtful data design, iterative analysis, and storytelling.
-The dashboards demonstrate how analytics can shift from simple reporting to actionable intelligence, supporting decisions around marketing, pricing, retention, and product strategy.
+## X. Conclusion

+This analysis was conducted to understand why the business' sales performance.
+Through comprehensive exploration of customer behavior, channel efficiency, and product performance, the most significant insight revealed that the decline is driven largely by channel underperformance, particularly in the Marketplace and increasing dependency on discounts, which impacts both revenue stability and long-term margin health.
+Additionally, rising refund rates tied to accidental purchases and service dissatisfaction signal friction points in the purchase and product experience.

+The findings provide a clear direction for the business to act: optimize high-performing channels while improving weaker acquisition paths, reduce discount reliance by improving value perception, strengthen onboarding to prevent early churn, and enhance product support to reduce dissatisfaction-related refunds.
+Addressing these areas will allow the organization to stabilize revenue trends, improve customer lifetime value, and support sustainable growth across global markets.

 ## Tools & Skills Demonstrated

-- **Tableau Desktop** (Data Visualization & Dashboard Design)
+- **Tableau Desktop** - Data Visualization & Dashboard Design
+- **Microsoft Excel** - Cleaning, Formatting & Exploration (Data Dictionary)
+- **ChatGPT** - AI-Assisted Insight Validation and Documentation Support
 - **Business Intelligence Storytelling**
-- **KPIs & Trend Analysis**
+- **Data Storytelling & KPI Frameworks**
-- **Consumer Segmentation & Pricing Analysis**
+- **Business Analytics & Decision Insights**

 ---
 ![Performance Overview Snippet](./dashboard_snippets/Performance_Overview.png)